! (The Song Formerly Known As)

 "!
 (The Song Formerly Known As)" is a song by Australian rock band Regurgitator.
 The song was released as a double-A sided single with "Modern Life" in September 1998 as the fourth and final single from the band's second studio album Unit.
 The single peaked at number 28 in Australia and it also ranked at number 6 on Triple J's Hottest 100 in 1998, with the single's bonus track "I Like Your Old Remix Better Than Your New Remix" being ranked at number 27.
+In 2025, the song placed 67 on the Triple J Hottest 100 of Australian Songs.

 At the ARIA Music Awards of 1999, the song was nominated for three awards; Best Group, Best Video and Single of the Year.

 Music video

 The music video for the song was filmed in Tokyo with the band members being filmed in various locations throughout the city.

 Critical reception

 In 2014, Clem Bastow from The Guardian said "'!' is unmatched: it's a towering slab of electronic fuzz, tailor made for giant stadiums and the sort of raves that bring to mind The Matrix's Zion scenes, and yet the song is about staying home and listening to records in the living room with your significant other."

 In 2015, the song was listed at number 60 in In the Mix's 100 Greatest Australian Dance Tracks of All Time with Nick Jarvis saying "The best track on the album (and arguably the best track the 'Gurge has written yet) – a dance track played by a live band about how dancing around your living room with bae wearing ugly pants is so much better than going out to loud, smoky clubs.".

 In 2019, Tyler Jenke from The Brag ranked Regurgitator's best songs, with "!" coming it at number 1.
 Jenke said "Ask anyone from the era, and they'll all agree that '!
 (The Song Formerly Known As)' is Regurgitator's finest moment.. it managed to become their shining glory, with lyrics that describe just sitting back and avoiding clubs, raves, and concerts in favor of a comfy lounge room in suburbia." calling the song "an essential piece of Aussie music history."